upstash/qstash-js/README.md

 const isValid = await c.verify({
   /**
-   * The signature from the `upstash-signature` header.
+   * The signature from the `Upstash-Signature` header.
    */
   signature: "string";